zooplanktonproject/rpi/README.md

 ### Running the service

-In debian jessy create the following file as `/lib/systemd/system/zooplankton.service`
+In debian jessy create the following file as `sudo /lib/systemd/system/zooplankton.service`

 ```
 [Unit]